-Think of some the most curious people you know and invariably children will come top of mind.
+Think of some of the most curious people you know and invariably children will come to mind.

 And what question do children ask over and over again?

 WHY?
 WHY? and WHY? again.

 WHY? is how we learn.
 But unfortunately, once we begin formal education and the workplace, we are taught that there is only one right answer.
 So, we stop ourselves from asking that second (and third, and fourth) “WHY?”
 Yet it is often the third, fourth, or even the fifth WHY? that reveals true insights for innovation.

 For example, if you ask someone WHY? they visit a Disney theme park, one of the most common responses you will get is “because I like the attractions.”
 If you were to stop at this first WHY? you would summarize that in order to drive more visitation, all you need to do is invest in new capital infrastructure and create new attractions (costing hundreds of millions of dollars, of course).

 However, if you were to allow your curiosity to get the better of you and ask that second WHY?
 (WHY do you like the attractions?), you might hear: “Well, actually more than anything I really love “It’s A Small World.”
 Ask WHY? again (WHY do you like “It’s a Small World”), and you might learn “Because I remember going with my mom.”
 Ask the fourth WHY?
 (WHY is that an important detail?) and you can learn that “Because now I get to take my daughter with me on that same ride.”

 Suddenly, by asking the third, fourth, and fifth WHY?, you discover that you might not need new capital infrastructure at all.
 By asking these WHY?’s, you’ve learned that what is really important is the ability to come back year after year to create new memories and family